CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone.md

 ## Synchronizing a directory

-One way of moving data between data Allas and computing environment is sychronization.
-The diffrerence between copying and synchronizing is that wile copying only adds new objets or files from source to the destination, synchronization can also remove data from the destination, in order to make the destination match the source.
+One way of moving data between data Allas and computing environment is synchronization.
+The diffrerence between copying and synchronizing is that wile copying only adds new objects or files from source to the destination, synchronization can also remove data from the destination, in order to make the destination match the source.
 This feature makes synchronization very effective but also potentially very dangerous.

 Consider a folder _mydata_  with the following structure: